BBG – USAGM Watch Commentary

 The 1944 Warsaw Uprising was doomed because Stalin halted the Red Army offensive to allow the Germans to kill and crush anti-Communist Poles.
 As a result of concessions made by Roosevelt to Stalin and the presence on the ground of Red Army troops Poland fell under Soviet domination and communist oppression for nearly five more decades.
 The early Voice of America did not only betray Warsaw Uprising fighters and Poland, it betrayed more than 80 million people in all the nations which fell under Soviet rule.

-This article, originally written in 2015, was updated for the 75th anniversary of the Warsaw Uprising.
+This article, originally written in 2015, was updated for the 75th anniversary of the Warsaw Uprising in 2019.

 Zofia Korbońska, journalist and former Warsaw Uprising fighters, in VOA Polish Service photo taken circa 1974.
 The featured photo shows President Ronald Reagan presenting a medal to the last civilian Polish underground state chief Stefan Korboński at a White House ceremony in 1984 to honor anti-Nazi fighters of the Warsaw Uprising.
 Stefan Korboński’s wife, journalist Zofia Korbońska, was in charge of coding radio messages sent from German-occupied Poland to the Polish Government-in-Exile in London.
 After she and her husband escaped from Poland in 1947 to avoid arrest by the communist regime, she started to work for the Voice of America Polish Service in 1948 at the recommendation of former U.S. Ambassador to Poland Arthur Bliss Lane.
 She died in Washington, DC in 2010.